-(h) Southeastern, New York City, or Long Island 10-Minute Reserves: For quantities of Operating Reserves meeting the Southeastern, New York City, or Long Island 10-minute reserves requirement that are less than or equal to the target level for that locational requirement minus any Supplemental Reserves component of the target level for Southeastern, New York City, or Long Island 10-minute reserves, the price on the Southeastern, New York City, or Long Island 10-minute reserves demand curve shall be $40/MW.
-For quantities of Operating Reserves meeting the Southeastern, New York City, or Long Island 10-minute reserves requirement that are less than or equal to the target level for that locational requirement but exceed the target level for that locational requirement minus any Supplemental Reserves component of the target level for Southeastern, New York City, or Long Island 10-minute reserves, the price on the Southeastern, New York City, or Long Island 10-minute reserves demand curve shall be $12/MW.
+(h) Southeastern, New York City, or Long Island 10-Minute Reserves: For quantities of Operating Reserves meeting the Southeastern, New York City, or Long Island 10-minute reserves requirement that are less than or equal to the target level for that locational requirement, the price on the Southeastern, New York City, or Long Island 10-minute reserves demand curve shall be $40/MW.
 For all other quantities, the price on the Southeastern, New York City, or Long Island 10-Minute Reserves demand curve shall be $0/MW.

-(i) New York City 10-Minute Reserves: For quantities of Operating Reserves meeting the New York City 10-minute reserves requirement that are less than or equal to the target level for that locational requirement minus any Supplemental Reserves component of the target level for New York City 10-minute reserves, the price on the New York City 10-minute reserves demand curve shall be $25/MW.
-For quantities of Operating Reserves meeting the New York City 10-minute reserves requirement that are less than or equal to the target level for that locational requirement but exceed the target level for that locational requirement minus any Supplemental Reserves component of the target level for New York City 10-minute reserves, the price on the New York City 10-minute reserves demand curve shall be $12/MW.
+(i) New York City 10-Minute Reserves: For quantities of Operating Reserves meeting the New York City 10-minute reserves requirement that are less than or equal to the target level for that locational requirement, the price on the New York City 10-minute reserves demand curve shall be $25/MW.
 For all other quantities, the price on the New York City 10-minute reserves demand curve shall be $0/MW.

-(j) Long Island 10-Minute Reserves: For quantities of Operating Reserves meeting the Long Island 10-minute reserves requirement that are less than or equal to the target level for that locational requirement minus any Supplemental Reserves component of the target level for Long Island 10-minute reserves, the price on the Long Island 10-minute reserves demand curve shall be $25/MW.
-For quantities of Operating Reserves meeting the Long Island 10-minute reserves requirement that are less than or equal to the target level for that locational requirement but exceed the target level for that locational requirement minus any Supplemental Reserves component of the target level for Long Island 10-minute reserves, the price on the Long Island 10-minute reserves demand curve shall be $12/MW.
+(j) Long Island 10-Minute Reserves: For quantities of Operating Reserves meeting the Long Island 10-minute reserves requirement that are less than or equal to the target level for that locational requirement, the price on the Long Island 10-minute reserves demand curve shall be $25/MW.
 For all other quantities, the price on the Long Island 10-minute reserves demand curve shall be $0/MW.